 The Mak design allows for the corrector plate to be much thicker than an SCT for example, which unfortunately can be a major disadvantage, as it means that there is much more glass to cool down.
 The secondary mirror is just a coated section of the corrector plate (sometimes with differences in corrector figure), which means that collimation of the secondary mirror is unnecessary.
 This is an advantage over SCT’s, as on Maks there is no collimation required at all.

-The specifications of a Mak telescope also require the tube to be a fair bit longer than say an SCT, which means that the scope is a fair amount heavier.
+The specifications of a Mak telescope also require the tube to be a fair bit longer than say, an SCT, which means that the scope is a fair amount heavier.
 This allows for a longer focal length though, which can be very beneficial for planets.
-The focuser on any Cassegrain typically moves the primary mirror, which is also the case with this telescope.
-The eyepiece is then inserted at the back of the telescope.

 The Orion 180mm Mak, as mentioned before is a Mak-Cass style telescope.
 This comes with some unique specifications compared to say a typical refractor or reflector telescope.
 In this portion of the review, I will discuss the technical specs of the telescope, and what they mean for you.

 The aperture is 7 inches or 180mm.
 This is a decent size for the amount of light you are getting but is nothing extravagant or tiny; however, as said before, for Maksutov telescopes, 7” is quite a large aperture.